Will Opening an IRA Help You Save Money on Taxes?

 Which IRA to Choose?

 The good news is that you don’t have to choose between a Roth or traditional IRA.
-There's no rule that says you can't contribute to both.
+There's no rule that says you can't contribute to both, but the contribution limits apply to them collectively, not individually.

 A traditional IRA might not be necessary if you already have access to a 401(k) or similar plan through your employer.
 Both of these accounts provide upfront tax deductions.